A 4-week, paid, hands-on restoration learning experience for juniors and seniors from Rogue Valley high schools.

 Spend Your Summer Making A Difference!

-This summer, Lomakatsi Restoration Project invites juniors and seniors from Medford, Phoenix, Talent and Ashland area high schools to apply for employment to gain hands-on training and educational experiences in ecological restoration and ecosystem management.
+Each summer, Lomakatsi Restoration Project invites juniors and seniors from Medford, Central Point, Phoenix, Talent and Ashland area high schools to apply for employment to gain hands-on training and educational experiences in ecological restoration and ecosystem management.
 Put on your boots and gloves and get to work restoring the forests and streams of southwest Oregon.

 During this four-week intensive, program participants will be employed by Lomakatsi’s hands-on workforce training and environmental education program.
-Selected students will be paid $13 an hour to conduct work projects four days per week.
+Selected students will be paid competitive hourly wages to conduct work projects four days per week.

 Gain Valuable Workforce Experience!